ic3-software/ic3-docker/RUN_ADVANCED.md

 The `icCube.xml` configuration `fileSystemRoot` is being configured as `/home/ic3/data` and it is visible from within the Docs application (`fileSystemRootVisibleInDocs`).

-### Run (Trial)

-For a quick trial using the embedded community license and the data being kept within the container:

-    docker run -d --name icCube-community --restart unless-stopped -p 8282:8282 \
-            ic3software/iccube:latest

-Note that once the container is deleted, all icCube data is being deleted as well.

-### Run (Advanced)
+### License Installation

+The license file should be directly installed before starting icCube using a bind mounts (more on this later) to make the file `/opt/icCube/bin/icCube-4.lic` available in the Docker is pointing to your actual license file.
+Note that once, this _external_ license is available, the possibly installed license used for the evaluation/trial is being ignored.

+### Mapping Host Folders

-The following is demonstrating both how to store `icCube-data` in the host and how to use specific configuration files from the host using Docker bind mounts:
+The following is demonstrating both how to store `icCube-data` in the host and how to use specific configuration files from the host using Docker bind mounts (e.g., **its license**).
+An approach using Docker volumes should be very similar.

     ICCUBE_BIN=           -- host folder containing icCube-4.lic, icCube.xml, ...
                                     container: /opt/icCube/bin